- Exhibition

 Harry Seidler: Painting Toward Architecture

-Harry Seidler: Painting Toward Architecture is the first major exhibition on the distinguished architect to showcase never-seen-before original artworks.
+Harry Seidler: Painting Toward Architecture is the first major exhibition on the distinguished architect to showcasenever-seen-before original artworks.
 The exhibition opens at the Museum of Sydney on 1 November illuminating the acclaimed designs and long-lasting collaborations Harry Seidler forged with the great names in art, architecture, design and engineering.

 Through his work with visionaries Frank Stella, Marcel Breuer, Josef Albers, Pier Luigi Nervi, Alexander Calder, Max Dupain and Lin Utzon, Seidler set a precedent for the multidisciplinary team approach – a revolutionary idea that spawned a creative synthesis.